asr1/digital-garden/src/site/notes/Talks/Storytelling in Tabletop Games.md

 Kristen: if you want to watch me play Jenga later, I'm playing Dread later

-Jonathan: did we just scribble all over the dread Jenga?
+Jonathan: did we just scribble all over the Dread Jenga?

 ----